Yasuhiro Nakasone: Education, bureaucratic career and war

-In 1947, he gave up a promising career in an elite government ministry to run for Parliament with the belief that in its postwar remorse, Japan was in danger of discarding its traditional values.
+Upon returning to Tokyo after the end of the Second World War, he resumed his suspended career at the Home Ministry.
+He observed the growing prevalence of communism among the Japanese people, but the Civil Service was largely powerless to address it under the absolute authority of the Allied Occupation Forces.
+While supervising the police force in Kagawa Prefecture, he decided to abandon his bureaucratic career and stand in the upcoming general election.
+He later wrote of his return to Tokyo in August 1945 after Japan's surrender: "I stood vacantly amid the ruins of Tokyo, after discarding my officer's short sword and removing the epaulettes of my uniform.
+As I looked around me, I swore to resurrect my homeland from the ashes of defeat".

+Early parliamentary career

+He stand in the 1949 general election as a Democratic Party candidate.
 He campaigned on a nationalist platform, arguing for an enlarged Self-Defence Force, to amend Article 9 of the Japanese Constitution (which outlawed war as a means to settling international disputes), and to revive Japanese patriotism, especially in reverence for the Emperor.
-He entered the Diet of Japan as a member of the House of Representatives for the Democratic Party.
+He entered the Japanese Diet as a member of the House of Representatives for the Democratic Party.
 "As a freshman lawmaker in 1951, he delivered a 28-page letter to General MacArthur criticising the occupation, a brazen move.
 The General angrily threw the letter in [the] bin, Yasuhiro was later told.
 This stand established [Yasuhiro Nakasone's] credentials as a right-wing politician."
 He gained brief notoriety in 1952 for blaming Emperor Hirohito for Japan's defeat in the war.
 In 1955, at Nakasone's urging, the government granted the equivalent of $14,000,000 to the Agency for Industrial Science and Technology to begin nuclear power research.
 Nakasone rose through the LDP's ranks, becoming Minister of Science in 1959 under the government of Nobusuke Kishi, then Minister of Transport in 1967, Director General of the Japan Defense Agency from 1970 to 1971, Minister of International Trade and Industry in 1972 and Minister of Administration in 1981.

-As the head of the Self-Defence Force, Nakasone argued for an increase in defence spending from less than 1% GDP to 3% of GDP.
+As the head of the Self-Defence Force, Nakasone argued for an increase in defence spending from less than 1% GNP to 3% of GNP.
 He was also in favour of Japan having tactical nuclear weapons.
 He was labelled "the weathervane" in 1972 because he switched his support from Takeo Fukuda to Kakuei Tanaka in the leadership election, ensuring Tanaka's victory.
 In turn, Tanaka would give his powerful support to Nakasone against Fukuda a decade later in the fight for the premiership.